 Background and history

 NIVA was founded in 1958 and is now a non-profit research foundation with a board appointed by the Ministry of Climate and Environment, the Research Council of Norway and employees.
-NIVA's Head Office is at Hasle in Oslo, with regional offices in Bergen, Grimstad, Hamar and Copenhagen, as well as a large scale research facility in the Oslo Fjord.
+NIVA's Head Office is at Hasle in Oslo, with regional offices in Bergen, Grimstad, Hamar and Copenhagen, as well as a large scale research facility by the Oslo Fjord.

 NIVA has over 300 employees.
 Two-thirds of which have backgrounds in water sciences and over half work in research.